fiigii/fJS/README.md

     function main(argument) {
         fix
     }
-This code segment (at toplevel) means:
+This code segment (at toplevel) will be compiled to the intermediate representation:

     let rec fix = function (f)
                     let rec x = f(x)